PotOfCoffee2Go/stg/README.md

-# PotOfCoffee2Go Encrypted Steganography Server
+# Imbosk Encoded Steganography Server

 This steganography web server not only hides messages in images, it also encrypts the messages embedded in the images.
 The heavy lifting is done by [@mykeels/steganography][1] which is inspired by [rodrigouroz/steganography][2].